top of page

 Who does the talking?

-I like to think of therapy as a conversation.
+Our counselors like to think of therapy as a conversation.
 Together, we will be discussing ways in which to reach your goals, exploring obstacles, celebrating victories, and even brainstorming creative solutions.
 Therapy is an ongoing discussion that takes shape as we pursue the type of life you are striving after.

 How long are the sessions?